Wilfried Bony: Early life

 Wilfried Bony was born in Bingerville and played street football from a young age, later playing at the Maracanã Bingerville football school.
 He also participated in many interschool and city cups, before spending three years at the Cyril Domoraud Academy in Bingerville.

 Club career

-Issia Wazi
+Issia Wazy

-Bony began his professional career at Issia Wazi in the Ivorian top flight and ended the 2007 season as top goalscorer.
+Bony began his professional career at Issia Wazy in the Ivorian top flight and ended the 2007 season as top goalscorer.

 Sparta Prague

 Bony had a two-week trial at Premier League club Liverpool in 2007 but was not offered a contract.
 In October 2007, Bony joined Czech club Sparta Prague on a loan deal where he immediately started playing for their B team.
 He won the Bohemian Football League championship with Sparta Prague B. Bony then joined the club on a permanent basis and broke into the first team in the 2008–09 season, scoring 3 goals in 16 appearances.
 In 2009–10, he scored nine times as Sparta won the Czech First League title.
 After scoring 17 goals during the first half of the 2010–11 season, including five goals in six appearances in the UEFA Europa League, Bony was signed by Dutch Eredivisie club Vitesse in January 2011 for a £3.4 million transfer fee.